 Keywords: SCH 39166 hydrobromide, SCH 39166 hydrobromide supplier, High, affinity, D1/D5, receptor, antagonists, Dopamine, Receptors, dopaminergic, SCH39166, hydrobromide, Ecopipam, D1, and, D5, 2299, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for SCH 39166 hydrobromide include:

-Mizuta et al (2013) The dopamine D1 receptor is expressed and facilitates relaxation in airway smooth muscle.
+Mizuta et al (2013) The DA D1 receptor is expressed and facilitates relaxation in airway smooth muscle.
 Am J Physiol Regul Integr Comp Physiol 14 89 PMID: 24004608

 Do you know of a great paper that uses SCH 39166 hydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review SCH 39166 hydrobromide and earn rewards!